HoGentTIN/linux-training-hogent/modules/network_config/030-content.md

 eth1      UP      192.168.56.12/24 fe80::a00:27ff:fe0a:4636/64
 ```

-### /etc/sysconfig/network-scripts (Enterprise Linux)
+### /etc/sysconfig/network-scripts (Enterprise Linux <= EL9)

 On Enterprise Linux (Red Hat, Fedora, AlmaLinux, CentOS, etc.), the network settings are traditionally kept in the `/etc/sysconfig/network-scripts` directory.
 Each network interface has its own configuration file in this directory.
 The configuration files are named `ifcfg-<interface>`, where `<interface>` is the name of the network interface.

 Remark that Red Hat has been moving away from this system since RHEL 7 and is migrating to the *NetworkManager* service.
-However, for now, the old configuration files are still present and can be used.
+However, the old configuration files are still present and can be used in versions up to EL9.
+Starting with EL10, the use of *NetworkManager* is mandatory and `/etc/sysconfig/network-scripts` no longer exists.
 See the next section for more information on editing network settings with *NetworkManager*.

 An example of a network configuration file for an EL9 system with two network interfaces, one with a dynamic IP address and one with a static IP address, is shown below: